-Concurrent FIELD WORK learning tasks are listed in six areas.
+Concurrent practice learning tasks are listed in six areas.
 They are,

 - 1. Understanding both the agency and the clients as systems. - 2.
-Developing knowledge of administrative procedures, programme management and utilizing these skills in FIELD WORK. - 3.
-Developing skills of problem solving process and FIELD WORK based research. - 4.
-Using instruction to learning FIELD WORK. - 5.
+Developing knowledge of administrative procedures, programme management and utilizing these skills in practice. - 3.
+Developing skills of problem solving process and practice based research. - 4.
+Using instruction to learning practice. - 5.
 Developing as a professional person.

-- > Weekly two days agency visits.
+- Weekly two days agency visits.

-- Recording.
+- ➢ Recording.

-- Faculty -student individual conference / supervisory conferences.
+- ► Faculty -student individual conference / supervisory conferences.